Skip to content (Press enter)

 Extent of IFRS applicationStatusAdditional Information

-IFRS Standards are required for domestic public companies IFRS Standards are required for listed companies and financial institutions.
+IFRS Accounting Standards are required for domestic public companies IFRS Standards are required for listed companies and financial institutions.

 RELEVANT JURISDICTIONAL AUTHORITY